geertj/gruvi/docs/concepts.rst

 ready-based I/O primitives which can be efficiently transformed in completion based primitives.

-Greenlets
+Fibers
-*********
+******

-A greenlet is an user-mode execution context that is explicitly created and scheduled by application code.
-In a program without greenlets, you can visualize the execution state of a program as a single stack of function calls, starting from a ``main()`` function or equivalent, all the way down to the currently executing function.
+Fibers are user-mode execution contexts that are explicitly created and scheduled by application code.
+In a program without fibers, you can visualize the execution state of a program as a single stack of function calls, starting from a ``main()`` function or equivalent, all the way down to the currently executing function.
 Calling a new function pushes a frame on the stack, returning from a function pops a frame from this stack.

-In a program with greenlets, the execution state of the program is a generalization of the picture above: rather than one stack, there are multiple stacks.
-The stack sit next to each other, and each stack corresponding to one execution context.
-In addition to calling a function and returning, a function can also create a new stack and/or switch to it.
-In other words, greenlets are *coroutines*.
+In a program with fibers, the execution state of the program is a generalization of the picture above: rather than one stack, there are multiple stacks.
+The stack are independent, and each one corresponds to one execution context.
+In addition to calling a function and returning, a fiber can also create a new stack and/or switch to it.
+In other words, fibers are *coroutines*.

-Greenlets are similar to threads in the fact that both represent independent execution contexts.
+Fibers are similar to threads in the fact that both represent independent execution contexts.
 However there are two big differences:

-1. There is always exactly one greenlet that is executing at the same time, even of multiple CPU cores.
+1. There is always exactly one fiber that is executing at the same time, even of multiple CPU cores.
-2. Switching between greenlets only happens when a ``switch()`` function is called.
+2. Switching between fibers only happens when a ``switch()`` function is called.
 In case of threads the switching may done implicitly by the OS or thread library scheduler at any time during program execution.

-This above differences result in two large advantages of greenlets when compared to threads:
+This above differences result in two large advantages of fibers when compared to threads:

-1. Because greenlets are scheduled in user mode, a technique called *stack splicing* can be used.
+1. Because fibers are scheduled in user mode, a technique called *stack splicing* can be used.
 This technique removes the need to preallocate program stacks.
-Each greenlet will only use the stack space that is actually occupied.
+Each fiber will only use the stack space that is actually occupied.
 This is typically a few orders of magnitude smaller than the stack space allocated for threads.
-The direct consequence is that the number of concurrent greenlets on a single system can be a few orders of magnitude higher than the number of concurrent threads.
-This in turn makes it possible to write network servers where each connection is handled by a single greenlet, greatly simplifying the architecture.
+The direct consequence is that the number of concurrent fibers on a single system can be a few orders of magnitude higher than the number of concurrent threads.
+This in turn makes it possible to write network servers where each connection is handled by a single fiber, greatly simplifying the architecture.
 2. Because switching is explicit, usually it is possible to write programs that do not require locks.
 When using threads, switching is implicit i.e. it can happen anywhere in your program.
 This usually means that locks are required.